Quantum activities

 Educational Workshops

-The Scienteens Lab offers workshops for high school students, covering topics such as renewable energy and quantum physics, fostering early interest in these fields.
+The Scienteens Lab offers workshops for high school students, covering topics such as renewable energy and physics, fostering early interest in these fields.

 For teenagers